bkaur-bkj/Git-Commands/README.md

 *If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/joshnh/bash_profile/blob/master/.bash_profile*

 --
+Basic-
+cd= change directory to anything cd.. =back to previouss dir = to getall the directories wihtin that particular folder linus pe shyad ls use hota

 ### Getting & Creating Projects